 Categories

 Keys to Learning Hindi 3: Practice and How to Hire a Teacher

 Learning a language takes commitment and dedication.
 The hardest part of learning any language is committing to a set amount of study each day.
-I know this because I’ve fallen into week and month-long periods where my Hindi practice was forgotten entirely.
-To keep me motivated and moving forward I’ve reserved 1 hour per day […]
+I know this because I’ve fallen into week—and month-long periods where my Hindi practice was forgotten entirely.
+To keep me motivated and moving forward, I’ve reserved one hour daily for study […]

+Categories